slowernews/wisdom-tldr/chapters/introduction.md

 <!--*
 > *"The biggest clue to whether you enjoy something is if you naturally show leadership in it."
 -- twitter@pat_stedman
-> *"Home is not where you are born; home is where all your attempts to escape cease."
--- Naguib Mahfouz*

 - I may not be where I want to be, but thank god i'm not where I use to be.
 -->